botinesj/fantasy-footbot/README.md

 <h2>How to run</h3>
 <h4>Requirements</h4>
-You must have downloaded MySql and BeautifulSoup.
+You must have downloaded MySQL and BeautifulSoup.

 <h4>Steps</h4>
 1. Copy this repo.
 Then you will need to create a new Discord bot and invite it to the desired server.
 These steps are outlined here: https://discordpy.readthedocs.io/en/latest/discord.html

 **db.py**
-2. Replace PASSWORD in db.py with the password for your MySql account
+2. Replace PASSWORD in db.py with the password for your MySQL account
 3. Uncomment the code from lines 14-18
 4. Run db.py
 5. Comment the code from lines 14-18